tanjinadnanabir/QxQ-Intro-to-QC/README.md

 # QxQ-Intro-to-QC
-Intro to QC by QxQ &amp; The CS
+Intro to QC by QxQ &amp; The CS - Fall 2022-23